EmmanuelOwusu/Optimization/README.md

-This Repository also contains a project work on Statistical Estimation.
+This Repository contains a Project work on Statistical Estimation.

 # Summary of Project on  Statistical Estimation